Frequently Asked Questions & Answers on Completion of Profits Tax Returns [BIR51 & BIR52] issued on or after 2 April 2024

 A:

-Every company incorporated in Hong Kong under the Companies Ordinance (Cap.
-622) is required to comply with the requirements of the Companies Ordinance including the preparation of audited financial statements unless it is a dormant company under section 5 of the Companies Ordinance.
-According to section 5 of the Companies Ordinance, a private company may pass and deliver to the Registrar of Companies for registration a special resolution declaring that the company will become dormant as from the date of delivery of that resolution to the Registrar of Companies; or any later date that is specified in that resolution.
-If a company has declared dormant and delivered the relevant special resolutions to the Registry of Companies under section 5 of the Companies Ordinance, it will be exempt under section 447 of the Companies Ordinance regarding audited financial statements.
-In such circumstance, it is not necessary for the company to submit the audited financial statements together with profits tax return.
+Section 5 of the Companies Ordinance (Cap.
+622) (the CO) provides that a private company may pass and deliver to the Registrar of Companies for registration a special resolution declaring that the company will become dormant as from the date of delivery of that resolution to the Registrar of Companies; or any later date that is specified in that resolution.
+If a company has delivered such special resolution to the Registry of Companies under section 5 of the CO, it will be exempt from preparing audited financial statements under section 447 of the Companies Ordinance.
+The Department is prepared to accept profits tax returns filed by dormant companies (within the terms of the CO) without the submission of the audited financial statements.

 7.